Maxxie Oliver: Series 2

 In "Sketch", Maxxie is stalked by Sketch, a young Welsh student who cares for her ailing mother in the flat opposite Maxxie's.
 Sketch takes pictures of Maxxie and pins them up on a board of her room, leaves Maxxie several gifts in his locker, leaving him to wonder who they're from, makes herself appear more masculine (such as wearing male clothing and flattening her chest with a sash) to appear attractive to him, and watches him practice a performance with Michelle in a musical.

 Following this, in the Unseen Skins episode "A Cycological Romance", Monday: Maxxie meets a new love interest: James (played by Sean Verey), who is also gay and a cyclist.
 Maxxie seems very interested, leaving him a note on his bicycle.
 Sketch steals this note, later slashing Maxxie's tires.
 Tuesday: Maxxie is forced to take the bus, and so leaving a window for Sketch to approach James warning him off on the grounds that she was his ex-girlfriend and he stalks her (both lies).
 Wednesday: James tells Maxxie to leave him alone, only to work out Sketch was lying.
 The next morning (Thursday), James finds his tires slashed and is also forced to get the bus, meeting Maxxie on board.
 They talk and work out that this is all Sketch's work; they decide to start again.
 Sketch is seen outside looking in with a face of melancholy, as the two exchange names.
 In the television episode "Jal", Maxxie proudly introduces James to everyone at college.
 Sketch seems to look jealous at the pairing whilst Anwar looks uneasy.

 In his last episode, Maxxie and James move to London together, also being joined by Anwar, who abandons Sketch at the bus stop.

 Post-Series 2

 In the fourth Skins Short, which was made alongside series 4, Thomas and JJ are applying for a job at the cinema, where the latter is seen wearing Maxxie's Superman costume, a reference to the fancy-dress party scene in Sketch's episode and is later seen wearing Sketch's costume.

-U.S. adaption
+American adaption

-Maxxie was the only character from the original UK version who didn't appear in the American adaptation.
+Maxxie was the only character from the original British version who didn't appear in the American adaptation.
 He was replaced by Tea Marvelli, a self-proclaimed lesbian.
-The series' decision to Tony's sexual fluidity and attraction to Maxxie with Tea's sexual confusion and attraction to Tony, was criticised for replacing self-confident bisexual and gay characters with a heteronormative story about teenage sexual confusion.
+The series' decision to replace Tony's sexual fluidity and attraction to Maxxie with Tea's sexual confusion and attraction to Tony, was criticized for replacing self-confident bisexual and gay characters with a more heteronormative story.